Reviewing the Index Advisor recommendations v14

 index_advisor_log table.
 You can display the results of all stored Index Advisor sessions by querying the

-Using the example shown in the previous section (
+Using the example shown in

-Querying the index_advisor_log Table), the
+Querying the index_advisor_log table, the

 index_recommendations view displays the following:

-Within each session, the results of all queries that benefit from the same recommended index are combined to produce one set of metrics per recommended index, reflected in the fields named
+In each session, the results of all queries that benefit from the same recommended index are combined to produce one set of metrics per recommended index, reflected in the fields named

-The formulas for the fields are as follows:
+The formulas for the fields are:

-So for example, using the following query results from the process with a
+So, for example, using the following query results from the process with a

 The metrics displayed from the